MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupOwnerByRef.md

 If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
 Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1); Supports $expand including nested $select.
 For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupOwnerByRef](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupOwnerByRef?view=graph-powershell-v1.0)

 ## SYNTAX